pranay1208/wordle-ai/README.md

 Correctly guessed in 2 tries!
 ```

+### As discord bot

+Since currently this bot has not been deployed to production, you would have to run this yourself and create your own bot.

+1. Install discord.py and python-dotenv as dependencies (using pip)
+2. Set up a .env file and add your bot's token to it against the key DISCORD_TOKEN
+3. Run `python discordBot.py`
+4. The bot will respond to all messages starting with '!owl' on your discord server.

 ## Future Work

-1. Integrate with Discord
-2. Update constraint satisfaction heuristics to pick the word that eliminates most options
+1. Update constraint satisfaction heuristics to pick the word that eliminates most options
+2. Deploy to production
 3. Include the 'non-answer' words from Wordle into engine